Efimerida ton Syntakton: Circulation

-On a daily scale, sales are estimated at around 5.000 sheets, which makes it the 2nd or 3rd biggest in circulation greek newspaper.
-On Saturday sales reach around 12.000 to 15.000 sheets which is between the 3rd and 4th place of circulation.
+Sales are estimated at 5,000 sheets daily, which makes it the 2nd or 3rd biggest in circulation Greek newspaper.
+Every Saturday, sales reach around 12,000 to 15,000 sheets which is between the 3rd and 4th place of circulation.

-On Saturdays the newspaper circulates a special edition of the newspaper with the title "Efimerida ton Sintakton - Savatokyriako" (Savatokyriako being a combination of Saturday and Sunday) and it remains in kiosks in both Saturdays and Sundays.
+On Saturdays, the newspaper circulates a special edition of the newspaper with the title "Efimerida ton Sintakton - Savatokyriako" (Savatokyriako being a combination of Saturday and Sunday) and it remains in kiosks in both Saturdays and Sundays.
 Simultaneously it circulates pull-outs for themes related to health, cars, the environment and other interests.
-On June 2019, the newspaper changed its price to 1,5€ for its daily circulation (from a price of 1,3€) and to 3,90€ for the Saturday edition with offers (from 3,50€), keeping its price at 2€ for the simple edition.
-From November 2021 until the summer of 2022 it published on a monthly basis the american periodical Rolling Stone, of which it gained the rights to for the greek edition.
+In June 2019, the newspaper changed its price to €1.50 for its daily circulation (from a price of €1.30) and to €3.90 for the Saturday edition with offers (from €3.50), keeping its price at €2.00 for the simple edition.
+From November 2021, until the summer of 2022 it published on a monthly basis the American periodical Rolling Stone, of which it gained the rights to for the Greek edition.

-On March of 2024, the price of the newspaper was changed again to 2€ (from 1,50€) for the daily sheet, to 2,50€ (from 2€) for the regular edition of Saturday and to 4,25€ for the edition with special offers (from 3,90€).
+In March 2024, the price of the newspaper was changed again to €2.00 (from €1.50) for the daily sheet, to €2.50 (from €2.00) for the regular edition of Saturday and to €4.25 for the edition with special offers (from €3.90).

 Political alignment

 On an ideological scale, the Newspaper of the Editors has been described as "left-wing" and "pro-grassroots" and that it represents the "radical" or the "new" left.
-During the period of the rule of Alexis Tsipras (2015-2019) it often expressed support for the government.
+During the period of the rule of Alexis Tsipras (2015–2019) it often expressed support for the government.